 The Foster Care (FC) Program provides cash and Medi-Cal benefits for providers of out-of-home care for children placed into foster care by Sacramento County Child Protective Services (CPS) or the Probation Department.

 The General Assistance (GA) Program is a repayable program designed to provide short-term assistance to indigent adults who are at least eighteen (18) years of age, unemployed or verified unemployable and who have no other means of support.

 Access to quality health care for every eligible child and adult is a fundamental goal of the Department of Human Assistance.

 The Affordable Care Act requires that most people have health care coverage.
 Enroll now for new health insurance options for you and your family, some at no cost to you.

-Medi-Cal: Beginning in 2014, eligibility for Medi-Cal will be expanded to include people who are non-disabled, non-elderly and qualifying adults aged 19-64 with income levels at or below 138% the Federal Poverty Level.
+In 2014, eligibility for Medi-Cal was expanded to include people who are non-disabled, non-elderly and qualifying adults aged 19-64 with income levels at or below 138% the Federal Poverty Level.

 It’s Easy to Apply:

-The CMISP program provides medically necessary care to all eligible indigents who are residents of Sacramento County.
+The County Medically Indigent Services Program (CMISP) provides medically necessary care to all eligible indigents who are residents of Sacramento County.
 It is a program of “last resort” available to residents who do not have or are not eligible for other health care coverage.
 Persons who need to apply for health care coverage programs including CMISP may do so at the time they request medical services.

 (916) 874-3100 or (209) 744-0499 (for those in 209 area code)TDD/TTY, Hearing Impaired (916) 874-2599